SELMA WINCHESTER VA

 Winchester VA 22601

 This house was taken down by General Milroy of the US Army.
 Why?
 Because Senator James Mason, the owner of that home, was the principal force behind the Fugitive Slave Act.
 He was also caught on a ship going to London to get British help.
-The US Navy by bordering it violated a neutral ship in international maritime law.
+The US Navy bordered the ship to seize him.
+By doing so the US Navy violated a neutral ship in international maritime law.
 This is known as the Trent Affair.
-Because of that, that incident could have been graver than any battle in the "Civil War."
+That led to Great Britain taking great umbrage at this American hypocrisy.
+America long abhorred Britain's boarding neutral ships and seizing people.
+This led to Britain massing troops on the Canadian border.

 US Senator James Murray Mason, architect of the Fugitive Slave Act is grandson to George Mason, author of Virginia's Bill of Rights and whose namesake is used for George Mason University.